jeffreychuc/aA-homework/w2d1/README.md

+#Simon
-# This is an implementation of the Simon memory game in ruby.
+This is an implementation of the Simon game in Ruby.